Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Silencer Central’s Banish 30 is a direct thread model.

-In general, we feel the QD options are worth the marginal extra expense, and the muzzle brake/comp you get as a base still works well, even with the suppressor attached.
+In general, QD options are worth the marginal extra expense, and the muzzle device you get as a base still works without a suppressor attached.

 This one is pretty easy.
 How quiet does the suppressor you’re looking at actually make the round you want to fire?
 Does it bring it down to a hearing-safe range?